cjl3011/parse/README.md

 #These are some web parses.

-##parse_iciba parses iciba.com to get the word meaning, soundmark and sentences
+##1.parse_iciba parses iciba.com to get the word meaning, soundmark and sentences